hukai916/scATACpipe/README.md

 ## Citations
 <!-- TODO If you use scATACpipe for your analysis, please cite it using the following doi: [](https://) -->
-Please kindly cite scATACpipe [to be added] if you use it for your analysis.
+Please kindly cite scATACpipe [to be added] if you use it for your research.

-A complete list of references for the tools used by the pipeline can be found [here](https://github.com/hukai916/scATACpipe/docs/module_software.xlsx).
-Please consider citing them too if you use scATACpipe, it won't cost a penny.
+A complete list of references for the tools used by scATACpipe can be found [here](https://github.com/hukai916/scATACpipe/docs/module_software.xlsx).
+Please consider citing them too, it won't cost a penny.